 On February 28, 2017, thousands of websites and apps experienced performance issues after a failure of the popular cloud computing platform S3, provided by Amazon Web Services.
 The outage started around 9:30 AM PST and the S3 platform wasn’t fully functioning until just before 2 PM PST.
 The size and length of the outage was unprecedented and the economic impact has been estimated to be upwards of $150 million.

 Amazon Web Services released a statement that the outage occurred during planned maintenance when “one of the inputs to the command was entered incorrectly and a larger set of servers was removed than intended”, meaning that a typo took down the S3 platform for hours.
-While it may be tempting to label the typo “THE root cause” of this event, there is (of course) a bit more to the story.
+While it may be tempting to label the typo, or human error, “THE root cause” of this event, there is (of course) a bit more to the story.

 Building a Cause Map, a visual root cause analysis, can intuitively show the systems of causes (plural) that contributed to this incident.
 Identifying multiple causes, rather than focusing on a single root cause, helps ensure that a wider range of possible solutions are considered.
 The first step in the Cause Mapping method is to fill in an Outline with the basic background information for an issue, which includes space to list how the issue impacted the organization’s goals.
 Once the Outline is completed, the Cause Map is built by starting at one of the impacted goals and asking “why” questions to identify the cause-and-effect relationships that led to an incident occurring.
 (Click on the thumbnail above to see an intermediate Cause Map of this issue.)